 Russian Lashes, also known as volume or 3D lashes, are among the most sought-after treatments at our London salon.
 They have a 3-dimensional look, and we attach anywhere between 2 and 6 lashes.
 This technique is ideal for ladies who don’t have many natural lashes and want a fuller look or even those who wish for a glamorous ‘full-on’ look.

-Ok, so having more than one lash placed on to a host lash isn’t exactly new, layering or feathering as its sometimes known, is a standard technique which most technicians are taught when they do their advanced training.
-Not to mention cluster lashes (awful lashes that can cause a lot of damage to your own lashes), so what’s the difference, I hear you ask?
-These lashes are defiantly NOT cluster lashes, cluster lashes are placed along the lash line over several lashes at a time; this is why they can cause so much damage to your own lashes.
+OK, so having more than one lash placed onto a host lash isn’t exactly new; layering or feathering, as it’s sometimes known, is a standard technique that most technicians learn when they do their advanced training.
+Not to mention cluster lashes (awful lashes that can cause a lot of damage to your lashes), so what’s the difference, I hear you ask?
+These Russian volume lashes are NOT cluster lashes.
+Cluster lashes are placed along the lash line over several lashes at a time; this is why they can cause so much damage to your lashes.

-Our lashes ‘turn over’ or fall out at different stages during their lash cycle.
-If these clusters are stuck over several host lashes, the ones that need to come out can’t because they are held in by the clusters and the glue.
-Also, the weight of the clusters are very heavy, which most people’s lashes just can’t take, which can cause more damage to the host lashes.
+Our Russian lashes ‘turn over’ or fall out at different stages during their lash cycle.
+If these clusters are stuck over several host lashes, the ones that need to come out can’t because the clusters and the glue hold them in.
+Also, the clusters’ weight is hefty, which most people’s lashes can’t take, which can cause more damage to the host lashes.